Posts by Shannon Daub

 About Shannon Daub

-Shannon is the Associate Director of CCPA-BC and co-director of the Corporate Mapping Project.
+Shannon is the incoming Director of CCPA-BC and co-director of the Corporate Mapping Project.

 Her research interests include social movements, framing, environmental communication, corporate power and democratic capacity.

-Outside her day-to-day work life at CCPA, Shannon has taught in the School of Communication and Culture at Royal Roads University, is a trainer for Next Up (a leadership program for young people committed to social and environmental justice), volunteers on the board of the Wilderness Committee, and provides pro bono communication support to other social change groups.
+Outside her day-to-day work life at CCPA, Shannon has taught in the School of Communication and Culture at Royal Roads University, and volunteered as a board member with organizations like the Wilderness Committee, CCEC Credit Union and the Vancouver Public Library.